 - 1. Remove the front cover of the frame. - 2.
 Locate the corresponding front slot. - 3.
 Before installing the module, set the Local/Remote onboard jumper as described in Local/Remote Jumper on page 37. - 4.
-Clean the fiber optic connections as described in the Fiber Optic Cleaning Requirement on page 14. - 5.
-Insert the front module so that the module top and bottom edges go through the upper and lower raised rail guides on the right of the top and bottom of the slot (Figure 16). - 6.
-Carefully slide the module into the rear connector. - 7.
+Clean the fiber optic connections as described in the Installation on page 11. - 5.
+Insert the front module so that the plastic card guides on the module top and bottom edges go over the upper and lower raised rail guides on the right of the top and bottom of the slot (Figure 16). - 6.
+Carefully slide the module into the rear connector of the slot. - 7.
 Lock the front module ejector tab into the locking pin. - 8.
 Replace the front cover for configuring the module using remote controls.